-For the most part I was really happy with the homemade dish detergent recipe.
+For the most part I was really happy with the homemade dishwasher detergent recipe.
 It did the job.
 It was easy to make.
 It was a lot more natural than the commercial stuff I was previously using.
 And it was pretty frugal, to boot.
 But I did notice that it left a strange film on the few plastic items we use.
 (Still working on getting the plastic out completely.
 Baby steps.)
 I didn’t feel great thinking about my little girl consuming borax… even in tiny amounts.

-After some research and testing, I was able to make a homemade dish detergent recipe without borax.
+After some research and testing, I was able to make a homemade dishwasher detergent recipe without borax.
 And it works just as well.
 Maybe even better, actually.
 And since I’m still not entirely convinced about the safety of borax, why not skip it.
 Right?

-One thing I noticed about this recipe, compared to my borax one, is that the mixture did clump up.
+One thing I noticed about this dishwasher recipe, compared to my borax one, is that the mixture did clump up.
 Luckily, making your own desiccant is super easy.
 A desiccant absorbs the moisture that is in the container, keeping the intended product drier and less clumpy.
 Depending on the humidity level in your home, some of your home homemade cleaning products may need a desiccant to keep them from clumping.
 (Things like powdered laundry detergent or dishwasher detergent).